ef-ctx/CTXPropertyMapper/README.md

 ### Limitations

-Currently mappings generation doesn't consider inherited properties, created by protocols or dynamically create by the runtime.
-So use wisely in simple models.
+Mapping generation doesn't consider inherited properties, created through protocols or dynamically created through the runtime, so use it wisely.

 ## Helpers

-If your local model shares the property names with the remote model, but you don't want to map the hole object like automatic mapping does, you can use the method `+ (NSDictionary *)generateMappingsWithKeys:(NSArray *)keys`, passing the array of properties that you want to map.
+If your local model shares property names with the remote model, but you don't want to map the whole object like the automatic mapping does, you can use the method `+ (NSDictionary *)generateMappingsWithKeys:(NSArray *)keys`, passing the array of properties that you want to map.

 ````objc
 CTXPropertyMapper *mapper = [[CTXPropertyMapper alloc] init]];